greenm01/vb4x/docs/vb4x_specs.md

 Colonists love making babies and the population growth rate under normal conditions is 2% per month (turn), up to the max allowed PU for that planet.

-## XY\.3 Trading & Mining
+## XY\.3 Trade

 ## XX\.4 Maintenance Costs

 # XYZ\.0 Research & Technology

+## XYZ\.1 Upgrades
+Houses may invest SATs to upgrade technologies, which are purchased in levels.
+TODO: table with cost

 Technology upgrades may be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
+Levels must be purchased in sequential order, and only one level per technology each upgrade cycle.

+## XYZ\.2 Weapons
+Uprades improve ship Attack Strength (AS) and Defence Strength (DS) by one point for each tech level.
+The ship Production Cost (PC) also increase by one point.
+Note that ships are limited in tech level by their rated Hull Size (HS).

+## XYZ\.3 Terraforming
+Terraforming improve a planet's livable conditions, and thus the population limit.
+There are seven tech levels that correspond directly with the planet classes: E0 -> E1 -> D0 -> D1 -> H0 -> H1 -> H2.

+A planet may not skip a class, and each step costs the upper PU bound in SATs for the desired planet class.
+Example: Upgrading a D1 planet to a H0 planet requires level five terraforming and 1k SATs.

+## XYZ\.4 Economics
 EL = Economic Tech Level
 TODO: el_mod
+## XYZ\.5 Stealth
+## XYZ\.6 Sabotage & Subversionn

 # 3.0 Construction